Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 People with a lot of Aquarius in their chart will be adventurous, social, and amicable.
-If your Uranus isn't in harmony, you'll likely seek shelter away from others, seek solitude, and live a hermit lifestyle.
+If your Uranus isn’t in harmony, you’ll likely seek shelter away from others; you’ll desire a hermit lifestyle.
 The Aquarius is comfortable with living by herself because she can fill up her time with creativity.
-She can mimic the world of the social in her private corridors.
+She can mimic the social world in her private time.

 Uranus can make people unpredictable, but it can also help them become more enlightened.
-It's the planet that can take a hard-line conservative who is hellbent on avarice into an empathetic soul who cares about other people's needs first.
+It’s the planet that can take someone who is destructive and turn them into an empathetic soul who cares about other people’s needs.

-- Some people under Uranus' influence will have difficulty developing intimacy with others.
-They may have too strong of mood swings, come off bitter, or hypersensitive.
+- Some people under Uranus’ influence will have difficulty developing intimacy with others.
+They may have too strong of mood swings.
+They may come off bitter or hypersensitive.

 - Uranus influence can make people critical and arrogant.
 They think they know what is best, but they're actually contributing to the problem.
 A boost of Uranus energy needs to be tempered with humility.

 Uranus' ultimate goal: help humans evolve into humanitarians.
-The planet's energy inspires people to be unified into a whole and to be tolerant of each other.
+The planet's energy inspires people to be unified into a whole.
+We must learn to tolerate each other.

 Facts about the Planet Uranus

 Uranus is the seventh planet from the Sun.
 It's not visible with the naked eye.
 It was first discovered by using a telescope.
 It is tipped over to its side with an axial tilt of 98 degrees.